Meet the board

 The Board is chaired by Adrian Hawkins, founder of Weldability Sif and co-founder of biz4Biz, who has recently served as the Deputy Chair of Hertfordshire Local Enterprise Partnership.

-Adrian Hawkins is Deputy Chair of Hertfordshire LEP, Chair of the LEP’s Skills and Employment Board and the Founder of Weldability SIF, an innovative advanced manufacturing firm based in Letchworth Garden City.
+Adrian Hawkins is the former Deputy Chair of Hertfordshire LEP, Chair of the LEP’s Skills and Employment Board and the Founder of Weldability SIF, an innovative advanced manufacturing firm based in Letchworth Garden City.
 He is the Chairman and Co-founder of biz4Biz, an organisation established to support Hertfordshire business owners and leaders, as well as a Patron of Business Clubs, working alongside local MPs.

 Adrian is a former School and College Governor and Chair of an Academy Trust.
 Adrian is also the Founder of the Weldability SIF Foundation, a registered charity which, working alongside FE Colleges and businesses like Make UK and EDF, has created 35 Welding Skills Training College Studios across the UK, delivering 16,000 qualifications since its inception.